Want the insider scoop on what to see and do in Western Montana? Get the 411 from the locals.

 "Visit the Bitterroot Valley for award-winning sushi at 2nd Street Sushi and Asian Cuisine in Hamilton.
 Sushi in Montana?
 Absolutely!"

-"A perfect afternoon in northwest Montana is a trip up Bear Creek Road into the Cabinet Mountains to pick huckleberries, followed by a trip to the local Dairy Queen in Libby.
+"A perfect afternoon in northwest Montana is a trip up Bear Creek Road into the Cabinet Mountains to pick huckleberries.
 And if you're here in the fall, you can call in advance and schedule your very own personal family tour of Libby Dam.
 A favorite day for me in the winter would be to ski Turner Mountain with a stop for peanuts, pizza and Moose Drool at the Red Dog Saloon on the way home."

 "Early June is my favorite time in Montana, period.
 Lush green valleys, white mountain peaks and no crowds make it the perfect time to get outside.
 Additionally, you can bike the Going-to-the-Sun Road in Glacier National Park without car traffic!
 Leave your rig at the Avalanche Lake trailhead and pedal past the towering peaks up to Logan Pass.
 The ride down is an adrenaline rush!"

 "Take the boat cruise on St. Mary Lake.
 I personally think it is the most accessible, most dramatic and quiet, although you may feel some wind.
 The boat cruise there is great and underutilized.
 Follow it up by eating at Johnson's cafe in St. Mary.
 Amazing."